-The Jewish Professional Leadership (JPL) Program is the umbrella for the two dual-degree programs through The Graduate School of JTS and Columbia University, one with the Columbia School of Social Work (CUSSW) and one with Columbia's School of International and Public Affairs (SIPA).
-Students in the JPL Program participate in an integration seminar which allows them to explore the intersection of their two masters as well as other relevant issues in the Jewish community.
-Some examples of previous topics covered in the seminar are the Role of the Professional in the Jewish Community, Issues of Diversity in the Jewish Community and Community Building.
+The Jewish Professional Leadership program is the umbrella for the two dual-degree programs through The Graduate School of JTS and Columbia University, one with the Columbia School of Social Work (CUSSW) and one with Columbia's School of International and Public Affairs (SIPA).
+Students in the Jewish Professional Leadership program participate in an integration seminar that allows them to explore the intersection of their two master's degrees as well as other relevant issues in the Jewish community.
+Some examples of previous topics covered in the seminar are the role of the professional in the Jewish community, issues of diversity in the Jewish community, and community building.

 The dual-degree program of The Graduate School of JTS and the Columbia University School of Social Work (CUSSW) prepares students for professional leadership careers in the Jewish community.
-JPL students are simultaneously admitted to both schools and attend them concurrently.
+Jewish Professional Leadership students are simultaneously admitted to both schools and attend them concurrently.
 Upon completion of the program, students receive both an MA in Jewish Studies from JTS and an MS in Social Work from Columbia.

-Visionary faculty and Jewish communal professionals created the program nearly 30 years ago with a goal still important today: to provide future Jewish communal professional leaders with the essential knowledge, skills, and experience to meet the challenge of building Jewish community in an increasingly complex world.
+Visionary faculty and Jewish communal professionals created the program more than 30 years ago with a goal still important today: to provide future Jewish communal professional leaders with the essential knowledge, skills, and experience to meet the challenge of building Jewish community in an increasingly complex world.

 The curriculum at The Graduate School emphasizes an academic approach to Jewish studies.
 Students study Jewish history, tradition, and culture with JTS's esteemed faculty.
 Through elective courses, students can take advantage of the full spectrum of study available at JTS.

 Students are required to take a minimum of 69 credits in total.